What Is Connected Recruiting?

 - New Applicant Follow-Up: Start engaging with new applicants the second they apply, and don’t let good talent slip through the cracks.

 - Data Hygiene: Update, maintain, and populate data in your CRM and ATS for top-notch data hygiene and usability.

 - Update Candidate Resume: Gather and load updated candidate information (including resumes) directly into your ATS.

-- Talent Onboarding: Talent can enter credentials, upload documentation, and complete the steps necessary to begin their jobs with an onboarding experience that sets your recruiting agencies apart.
+- Talent Onboarding: Talent can enter credentials, upload documentation, and complete the steps necessary to begin their jobs with an onboarding experience that sets your staffing firm apart.